 Did you see yourself as a slave in any of those images?

-If slave is mentioned, these images come to mind which help camouflage the modern day concept of a slave mentality.
+If the word slave is mentioned, these images come to mind which help camouflage the modern-day concept of a slave mentality.

 Most internet searches point to articles about physical slavery and the history of African slaves which enhance the imagery.

 What is Present Day Slave Mentality and how can you escape from it?